jjvanzon/JJs-Reference-Architecture/api.md

 ##### Alternative: Unproxy for Reference Comparison

-You can then *unproxy* both and it will return the underlying object, which is indeed of the derived class, upon which reference comparison succeeds.
+You can then `Unproxy` both and it will return the underlying object, which is indeed of the derived class, upon which reference comparison succeeds.

 ##### Alternative: Unproxy for Type Evaluation

-To evaluate the *type*, you are better of unproxying as well.
-Otherwise it will compare proxy types instead of your [entity](patterns.md#entity) type.
+To evaluate the *type*, you are better of `Unproxying` as well.
+Otherwise it will compare `Proxy` types instead of your [entity](patterns.md#entity) type.
 This can be confusing.

 ##### Alternative: ID Comparison